Chicken Feather Colors 101

 Silver Laced

-This color pattern is characterized by silver and black.
-Roosters have a silver head, hackle, back, and saddle feathers are silver with a black center strip.
+The Silver Laced chicken pattern showcases feathers with a brilliant silver-white base, each outlined by a sharp, black edge, creating a striking laced effect.
 Fluff is black, and the tail is a lustrous greenish black.
 The wing bow and breast is silver with uniform black lacing on each feather.
 The hen’s head is silver.
 Hackle feathers are black laced with silver.
 Body feathers are silver with black lacing.

 Silver Penciled